Big Brother (Australian TV series) season 2: Notes

-Special shows
+Special episodes

+In addition to the pre season special, a number of special episodes also aired during the original run of the season.
+These included:

 Intruders

-Aired the same night as the launch show, the Intruders special revealed the six possible intruders: Hayley, Kieran, Brodie, Nicki, Nicole and Will.
+Aired the same night as the Launch show, the Intruders special revealed the six possible intruders: Hayley, Kieran, Brodie, Nicki, Nicole and Will.
 Gretel explained that the public will decide which intruders will enter the Big Brother house.
 Psychologist Carmel Hill provided insight into the personalities of the intruders.

 The Honeymoon's Over

 One week after the launch, Gretel presents a program in anticipation of the first round of nominations the following night.
 Packages are shown exploring the impact of different platonic and romantic relationships in the House, with added comments from Daily Show supervising producer Chris Blackburn.
-First season winner Ben Williams and psychologist Carmel Hill analyze potential nomination strategies.
+First season winner Ben Williams and psychologist Carmel Hill analyse potential nomination strategies.

 Intruders: You Decide

 After nearly four weeks living in the secret intruder house, it is time for the public to vote on which three intruders will enter the main Big Brother house.
 Viewers are shown the secret intruder house for the first time and how the intruders are adjusting to life together, and also to no communication from the outside world.